stadibo/otm-harjoitustyo/README.md

 mvn package
 ```

-generates an executable file jar-tiedoston _OtmTodoApp-1.0-SNAPSHOT.jar_ into the directory _target_
+generates an executable file _habitRPG-1.0-SNAPSHOT.jar_ into the directory _target_